Birth Trauma and how it can be treated quickly, safely and effectively with Birth Trauma Resolution therapy

 But isn’t it soldiers who suffer from PTSD?

 Although it has long been believed that only the military returning from war zones suffered from symptoms of PTSD it is now widely understood that any member of the population can develop PTSD following a traumatic event.
 Experiences ranging from surviving natural disasters such as earthquakes, forest fires and avalanches or survival of road, rail, air and boat accidents.
 Heart attacks, muggings, burning, or sexual assault can all result in the overwhelming and terrifying symptoms of PTSD.
 However commonly overlooked causes include surgery, the sudden death of someone close, the breakup up of a significant relationship, or a humiliating or deeply disappointing experience.

 What is often very much overlooked is PTSD following childbirth and very little research exists in support of it.

 I love neuroscience and what that understanding can do for the advancement of trauma treatment.
 I trained with Human Givens and believe Joe Griffin and Ivan Tyrrell to be truly gifted, offering humanity a new era in psychological intervention with its no fuss, non-psychobabble approach.

-I have used this understanding, supported by my 17 years’ experience of working with pregnant couples, my own personal experience of suffering from the hugely debilitating symptoms of trauma / PTSD and my study in this country and internationally, to create this unique, ground breaking BTR Therapy.
+I have used this understanding, supported by my 17 years’ experience of working with pregnant couples, my own personal experience of suffering from the hugely debilitating symptoms of trauma / PTSD, and my study in this country and internationally, to create the unique and ground breaking Birth Trauma Resolution therapy.